 Laura Treat, Committee Chair (she, her, hers) (email@example.com)

 Laura Treat is the Preservation Assets Coordinator for Austin PBS.
-She previously worked as a moving image archivist at Texas Archive of the Moving Image (TAMI) and University of North Texas where she worked primarily with regional broadcast television archives and amateur film collections.
+She previously worked at Texas Archive of the Moving Image (TAMI) and University of North Texas where she worked primarily with regional broadcast television archives and amateur film collections.
 She holds an MS in Information Studies from the University of Texas, Austin.

 Speakers: Becca Bender, Siobhan Hagan, Hannah Palin